biostat0903/RNAseq-Data-Analysis/README.md

 ## [isoVCT](https://peerj.com/articles/3797/)

 Variance Component Test with isoform (isoVCT) is an algorithm for identifying the DE genes for next generation seqencing (NGS) data.
-It can also automatically select a suitable distribution (Poisson or nagative binomial) of each gene.
+It can also automatically select a suitable distribution (Poisson or Negative Binomial) of each gene.

 ### Getting Started
 First, you will need to install [R](https://cran.r-project.org/mirrors.html) as well as the packages listed under the requirements header below.
-All of the packages you can download by R. <br>
+All of the packages you can download from CRAN package. <br>
-The packages are as following： `lem4, pipeR, MASS`
+The packages are as following： `lem4, pipeR, MASS`.

 ### Support
 Before contacting us, please try the following: <br>